BetterBrief/silverstripe-opauth/README.md

  * SilverStripe 3.1 (maybe 3.0, but untested so far)
  * At least one Opauth strategy
  * Preferably, allow_url_fopen enabled in php.ini.
 We've written a custom cURL workaround that works with Twitter, Google and Facebook strategies, but it's proprietary.
+ * For extended cURL support we rely on an opauth fork

 ## FAQ